NetComposer/nkdocker/README.md

 NkDOCKER needs Erlang >= 17.

-While more documentation is available, look at [this file](test/basic_test.erl) for a complete example of use
+While more documentation is available, look at [this file](test/basic_test.erl) for a complete example of use.
+For it to work, define the DOCKER_HOST, DOCKER_CERT_PATH and DOCKER_TLS environment variables.